Households and Land

 Who we are

-Sandra and Carolyn: Sandra and her daughter Carolyn live in a modular, blue, two-bedroom house made by Blu Homes and unfolded on-site in September 2010.
-Sandra is doing a lot of gardening and hopes for a future of orchards, great hikes, listening to wonderful audio books and podcasts, singing with the local chorus, and lots of cutting firewood with her new chainsaw to heat her house.
-Carolyn is a recent college graduate.
+Sandra: Sandra lives in a modular, blue, two-bedroom house made by Blu Homes and unfolded on-site in September 2010.
+Sandra is doing a lot of gardening and hopes for a future of orchards, great hikes, listening to wonderful audio books and podcasts, singing with the local chorus, and lots of cutting firewood with her chainsaw to heat her house.
 Sandra works in development and fundraising for the local public radio (classical music) and television stations.

 Jens and Spee and three children twenty and older: Spee's passion and paying work is international humanitarian work, which she does on a consulting basis for Save the Children and others.
 Jens is very involved with the Alternatives to Violence Project internationally and with preservation and food production right here at QIVC.
 Among their many projects are care of parents and grandchildren, beekeeping, orcharding, soil improvement, and natural building.
 They have lived and worked in many countries around the world, including Ecuador, Palestine, and Costa Rica.
 In 2009, Jens completed building their three-bedroom First Day Cottage house and in 2017, to make space for his elderly parents, completed a cool addition with a sod roof and an upside-down tree in the middle of the timber frame.

-Dee: Dee is a retired child and family psychologist and sometime mediator who is currently, slowly building a tiny house named Tiny Red.
-She is happily anticipating living in a small, tidy, simple space of her own, where she can meditate and create.
+Dee: Dee is a retired child and family psychologist and sometime mediator who has a tiny house named Tiny Red.
+She is happily enjoying living in a small, tidy, simple space of her own, where she can meditate and create.
 Drawn to spiritual traditions that cultivate the heart and its expression in the world, Dee, a Buddhist Quaker, finds vipassana meditation and Quaker worship complementary and practices both.
 Dee's passionate aspiration is to bring more Love into the world.

-Eric and two children (1998 & 2001): Eric has a passion for creating the infrastructure for a post-monetary economy based on wealth as thriving living systems, which he does as part of the MetaCurrency Project and Holo.
+Eric and Jean: Eric has a passion for creating the infrastructure for a post-monetary economy based on wealth as thriving living systems, which he does as part of the MetaCurrency Project and Holo.
 His other interests include collective intelligence and social architectures, the open-source revolution, and renaturalization (Jim Corbett).
 He also makes excellent scones.
-Eric's wife Ellen who was a beloved member of the community, died in 2016.
-She was a Certified Professional Midwife, part-time Web developer, and one time copy-editor.
-Their two children, both in college, are interested in reading, political science, gender theory, computer science, aviation, and getting things done.
-They live in a three-bedroom straw-bale house built by local craftspeople, heated with a masonry wood heater.
+Jean joined Eric recently.
+She passionately explores thrivability, and she has been writing and living into this intention since 2007.
+She works as a participatory process facilitator and project manager on social technology.
+She shares Eric's interest in collective intelligence and social architectures.
+Ellen, who was a beloved member of the community and Eric's wife, died in 2016.
+Eric and Ellen's children have gradutated college and live nearby.
+Jean and Eric live in a three-bedroom straw-bale house built by local craftspeople, heated with a masonry wood heater.
 They have solar panels and drive an electric car (charged in a community parking area).

-Eric Bear held a small homeschool group here, for a couple years, some years ago.
-After years of constant travel with frequent visits home to connect with the community, Eric is now living as a full time resident on the Land.
+Eric Bear held a small home-school group here, for a couple years, some years ago.
+Eric continues years of constant travel with frequent visits home to connect with the community.

 Hana and Noah, and their son Lev and daughter Shira like to forage for wild foods and dig around in the dirt.
 Noah is a musician with many hats—pianist, singer, conductor, and fledgling jazz musician—and Hana is a journalist, wrestler, and volunteer fire-fighter (training for full-time).
 Lev and Shira's favorite activities include jumping on the trampoline, digging, reading books with anyone who will join them, and eating pears.